 What are the reasons for emigrating from the UK?
 This isn’t your usual travel blog post.
-It’s about me finding the correct response to a question that I have struggled to answer for over nine years.
+Instead, it’s about me finding the correct response to a question that I have struggled to answer for over nine years.

 A question that I am faced with whenever I tell people that almost ten years ago, we emigrated to New Zealand and left our home in the Georgian city of Bath in the UK.

-And the kids, I could never explain to them why, when we lived in a beautiful little 1920’s house set in three acres of woodland, just an hour from London by train, did we haul them to the other side of the world to live on a farm and homeschool.
+It was the same with the kids.
+For years I could never explain to them why, when we lived in a beautiful little 1920’s house set in three acres of woodland, just an hour from London by train, we hauled them to the other side of the world to live under a volcano and start homeschooling.

-Then yesterday I remembered.
+Then yesterday I remembered why we left the UK.
 It all came back to me.

 I finally remembered what had made us leave Bath in the UK to go and live in New Zealand.